 The end of Basic Cadet Training (BCT) is marked by the Acceptance Parade.
 During this event, cadets receive their fourth-class shoulder boards to recognize completing BCT and to signify their acceptance into the Cadet Wing.
 In a ceremony associated with the parade, new fourth-class cadets culminate the intensive BCT core values, honor, ethics and human relations training by taking the Academy Honor Code Oath and pledging to live by its principles.
 This parade is open to the public.
 Cadet families who attend are able to view the parade and the subsequent pin-on ceremonies.
 The Legacy Class is invited to view the parade and present Contrails to the outstanding basic from each of the 10 squadrons.

 Homecoming is held during the first home Falcon football game after Parent’s Weekend.
 It is marked by the annual Homecoming Memorial Ceremony that honors the lives of graduates and former staff members that have passed away since the previous year’s ceremony.
 Cadets will read each of the names aloud followed by a 21-gun salute, the playing of taps and the laying of a wreath near the class wall.
 This ceremony also includes a moment of silence and prayer.

-Parent's Weekend is an exciting opportunity for cadets to reconnect with their family for the first time following Basic Cadet Training.
+Parent’s Weekend is an exciting opportunity for cadets to reconnect with their family for the first time following Basic Cadet Training.
 It is held over Labor Day weekend and includes a Cadet Wing Parade, an Information Fair, and an opportunity for parents and cadets to attend Academic, Squadron, Athletic and Airfield open houses.
-For a schedule of events, click here.

 The annual Birthday Ball is a formal dinner that celebrates the Air Force’s anniversary.
 It is an opportunity for Airmen, cadets and permanent party to celebrate and reflect on both the history of the Air Force and the day it became an independent branch of service.